Blog / Beginner's handbook / How to Start a Streetwear Brand in 6 Steps

 Select products

 When selecting products, think about your niche and your target audience.
 Would your customers buy only custom t-shirts?
-Or do they want custom hoodies, sneakers, socks too—the whole package.
+Or do they want custom hoodies, sneakers, socks, the whole package?

-According to Hypebeast, sneakers are the most-bought streetwear item out there.
-But maybe your niche is tees, or maybe your clothing line can offer a broader range of merch to satisfy your following.
+According to Hypebeast, sneakers are the most bought item for many streetwear brands.
+But maybe your niche is tees, or maybe your own brand can offer a broader range of merch to satisfy your following.
 No worries!
 When you use Printful, you can create free mockups for any item from our Product Catalog and see what’s popular.

 Come up with designs

 You’ll also want to consider the printing method.
 For clothing, we offer embroidery, direct-to-garment printing, sublimation, and direct-to-film printing.
-Each technique works best on different fabric types, so make sure to check our Direct-to-Garment File Guidelines, our Embroidery File Guidelines, our Sublimation Printing Guide, and the Direct-to-Film Printing requirements.
+Each technique works best on different fabric types, so check our direct-to-garment file guidelines, our embroidery file guidelines, our sublimation printing guide, and the direct-to-film printing requirements.

 Not sure whether you should go for direct-to-garment or direct-to-film printing?
 Check out this DTG vs. DTF comparison.